 MEASURE:

-Any footprint has 3 “scopes” and this is how we looked at ours:
+A Carbon Footprint has 3 “scopes” and this is how we looked at ours:

 Scope 1